minwoo0611/MA-LIO/README.md

 Our paper is currently under review, and the code will be released after review process.

 ## Time Table
+### 2023.05.26
+We accepted our paper in IEEE Robotics and Automation Letters (RA-L).
+Our paper can be checked in [here](https://github.com/minwoo0611/MA-LIO/blob/main/figs/paper.pdf).
 ### 2023.04.21
 Users can download the City dataset via Google Drive.
 ### 2023.04.20